What is Mega Camerupt as a Raid Boss?

 Overall Performance Summary

-- PvE: Decent but outclassed by stronger Fire and Ground attackers
+- PvE: Decent performance, but outclassed by stronger Fire and Ground attackers

-- Raids: Valuable as a team booster, not a main damage dealer
+- Raids: Best used as a Mega boost rather than main damage dealer

-- Gyms: Limited use due to low survivability
+- Gyms: Not very effective due to low bulk

-- Boosts Fire and Ground damage for your team
+- Provides useful Fire and Ground-type damage boosts to your raid team

 When You Should Raid It